Muratlı

-Muratlı is a town and a district of Tekirdağ Province in the Marmara Region of Turkey.
+Muratlı is a municipality and district of Tekirdağ Province, Turkey.
+Its area is 388 km2, and its population is 30,067 (2022).
 It is located at 24 km north of the town of Tekirdağ and on the railway line from Istanbul to the Bulgarian border.
-It covers an area of 427 km², and the population is about 20,000.
 The district has hot summers and cold winters.
-The mayor is Nebi Tepe (CHP).
+The mayor is Varol Türel (CHP).

+Composition

+There are 20 neighbourhoods in Muratlı District: